Family Eye Care Exams

 Our eye doctors use a technique called retinoscopy to measure refractive errors; during this test, the doctor shines a light into the eye and evaluates the movement of the light reflected by the retina.
 A phoropter — a mask-like device with multiple lenses mounted onto a wheel — may also be used to fine-tune the prescription.
 You will be asked to look through the different lenses and focus on an eye chart; the doctor will ask you which lenses give you the clearest vision.
 All of this information can help the doctor provide the eyeglass or contact lens prescription most likely to give you the best visual acuity.

-Updating Your Contact Lens Prescription
+Eye Exams for Updating Your Contact Lens Prescription

 If you wear contact lenses, please bring a copy of your prescription (or a box of your contacts) to your eye exam.
 We will evaluate your vision with contacts and determine whether you need a prescription change.
 We will also look at the front of your eyes for any changes that may have been caused by wearing contacts, and make adjustments as needed.